Click here for our current training schedule

 Check out our Thursday foundational longsword classes.

-These ancient fighting arts survive in hundreds of treatises or fencing manuals written by masters who used these arts as a Science of Defense.
+New Jersey Historical Fencing Association is dedicated to reconstructing the martial arts of medieval and Renaissance Europe.
+These ancient fighting arts survive in hundreds of treatises or fencing manuals written by masters who used these arts as a science of defence.

-The NJ-HFA studies these pan-European martial arts as they existed roughly between the years of 1300-1700.
+The NJHFA studies these pan-European martial arts as they existed roughly between the years of 1300-1700.

 We study the German longsword school of fencing in the tradition of Master Johannes Liechtenauer as exemplified by Joachim Meyer in his treatise "The Art of Combat, A German Martial Arts Treatise of 1570.